weiHelloWorld/weiHelloWorld.github.io/research.md

 3. low-dimensional embeddings should be **invariant under arbitrary translations and rotations** of molecules, as we are not interested in rigid movement of molecules

 To satisfy 1 and 2, we use autoencoders.
 To satisfy 3, we borrow idea of data augmentation from image recognition.
-The idea is, an image of cat should still be classified as a cat under rotation/translation/scaling.
+The idea is, when an image of cat is shifted/rotated/scaled, it should still be classified as a cat, not anything else.
 Therefore, the same molecular conformation with different center-of-mass positions or orientations should still be mapped to the same outputs.

 How do we encode this idea in an autoencoder?
 We require that all input conformations are mapped to the same **"aligned" conformation**.
 To illustrate the idea, we use cat images as input and show how they are projected onto low-dimensional space.

 Firstly let's see what happens if we use traditional autoencoders.
-Recall that traditional autoencoders would faithfully reconstruct whatever we put in as inputs.
+Recall that traditional autoencoders faithfully reconstruct whatever we put in as inputs.
 Therefore in this case, the same "cat conformation" (sitting quietly, smiling with its tail pointing upwards) with different orientations will be mapped to different outputs.
 Hence in order to be mapped to different outputs,low-dimensional embeddings **must be different**.

 ![]({{ site.url }}/figures/data_augment_1.png)